Hiiirad/personal-notes/Tech Guide/Shell-Scripting/README.md

   - Process State:<br>
   ![Process State](Images/Process_State.png)

-- You can compile shell script to C using `shc`.
+- You can compile shell script to C using `shc` command.
 - Revert your shell to the previous shell using `exit`.
 - Shell level:
   ```bash